meeraukdt/meeraukdt/README.md

 ### 👩‍💻: &nbsp; About Me :

-I am an undergraduate CS student 👩‍🎓 from India, pursuing B.Tech at College of Engineering, Trivandrum (CET)
+pursuing B.Tech in Computer Science and Engineering

-- 🌱: Interested in Data Science and Machine Learning.
+- 🌱: Interested in Embedded Systems, Data Science and Machine Learning.
 - ⚡: I work on small personal projects in my free time.

 ---